cabloy/cabloy/README.md

 ## Goals

-CabloyJS is a rapid development framework for NodeJS full-stack business developement for small and medium-sized development teams and freelancers.
+CabloyJS is a rapid NodeJS full-stack business developement framework for small and medium-sized development teams and freelancers.
 It supports full scenario business development, saving time and effort

 ### Difficulties faced by small and medium-sized development teams or freelancers

 1. `Multi Scenario`：PC, Android, IOS, Slack, Wechat, DingTalk, etc.
-2. `Multi Factor`：Technology, Talent, Time, Quality -> Cost, Revenue
+2. `Multi Factor`：Technology, Staffing, Time, Quality -> Cost, Revenue

 The potential needs of customers are changing day by day, so the development scenarios are becoming more fragmented.
 Different scenarios are faced with different technical options, which determine the staffing.
 The `technical options` and `staffing` affect the `time` and `quality` of project development, and finally balance the `cost` and `revenue`

 ### How to deal with CabloyJS

-1. The special style of `PC = Mobile + Pad` is adopted to bring the development experience and UI experience of the mobile into the PC scenario
+1. Through the style of `pc = mobile + pad`, the `UI interaction experience` and `development mode` of the mobile scene are brought into the PC scene
 2. CabloyJS is not only a `technical framework`, but also a `business framework`.
-It precipitates many functional features such as `user management`, `role management`, `permission management` into core modules, so as to provide strong support for rapid business development
+It precipitates many functional features such as `user management`, `role management` and `permission management`, etc. into core modules, so as to provide strong support for rapid business development
 3. The complete `frontend and backend separation` mechanism makes the whole CabloyJS architecture highly flexible and extensible

 ## Ideas